igudgz/storeApi/README.md

  A project created for the end of module 4 of Resília Educação, it was made to simulate a system of stores in a dental companies, the stores are composed by ID, CNPJ, ADDRESS, STORE EMAIL, STORE PHONE and the number of employees (HEADCOUNT).

+To have a better view of how the api works, click on the link: https://murmuring-ocean-68441.herokuapp.com/

+NOTE: put in the parameter at the end of the link  `/store`

 ## Project start
 First at the terminal type the command to download the dependencies of this project.